ramgrg/SmartFarming/README.md

 ### Concrete Syntax

-We have created two model instances which represent the concrete syntax of our metamodel: Farm_Aquila and Farm_Lappeenranta.

-General Structure:
+**General Structure: **
+- Orange is for reserved word `START Concept` and `END`
+- Magenta is for name of a concept
+- Green is for group of props/relation/children
+- Light blue is for name of attreibute or relation
+- Default white for attribute value
+- String data indicated by quotation ""

 <img width="457" alt="Screen Shot 2022-02-11 at 11 46 01" src="https://user-images.githubusercontent.com/37994271/153569968-58c5364f-09e6-4f2d-a6df-7a7ff523714c.png">

+To demonstrate, we have created two model instances which represent the concrete syntax of our metamodel: Farm_Aquila and Farm_Lappeenranta.

 1. Farm_Aquila
 ![image](https://user-images.githubusercontent.com/8501541/149832459-a6bb7d12-0603-4cd6-a56b-64d8944556ed.png)